patrick-kidger/mkposters/README.md

 - Other poster layouts;
 - Handling other paper sizes;
 - Optionally automatically generating the PDF.
 (Practically speaking probably by automating the Firefox interaction through Selenium.)
+- Reducing package size by not including all of the `mkposters/third_party/icons` directory by default?